ChojoGebutsu/PostgreSQL_Data_Warehouse_Project/README.md

 ├── datasets/ # Raw datasets used for the project (ERP and CRM data) │
-├── docs/ # Project documentation and architecture details │ ├── etl.png # A diagram created in Draw.io showing ETL techniques and methods
-│ ├── data_architecture.png # A diagram created in Draw.io showing the project's architecture
+├── docs/ # Project documentation and architecture details │ ├── etl.png # A diagram created in Draw.io showing ETL techniques and methods used in this project │ ├── data_architecture.png # A diagram created in Draw.io showing the project's architecture
 │ ├── data_catalogue.md # Catalog of datasets, including field descriptions and metadata
 │ ├── data_flow.png # A diagram created in Draw.io for the data flow diagram